 Use Pearl (A751) to paint over Dracula’s entire face, ear, and neck, except for his eyes and fangs.
 Then, use Glacier Blue (A251) to color his shirt.
 Color the interior of his collar, his brooch, and his eyeballs with Tomato Red (A414).
 Color his hair with Stormy Gray (A156).
 Now that we’ve got our basic coloring down, we’re ready to add shadows and details!

 Fun Fact: “Nosferatu” (1922) was the first film depiction of Dracula.

-Outline his collar using dark grey shades and Black Noir (A5000).
+Outline his collar using dark gray shades and Black Noir (A5000).
 Give your Dracula a bit of flare by drawing bats inside his collar using Ruby Red (A411).
 Finish off by adding wrinkles around Dracula’s lips and adding any remaining shadows and highlights you find necessary.

 Wow!
 What a spooky-looking Dracula portrait, right in time for Halloween!
 Celebrate the spookiest time of the year by creating more monster portraits with this EverBlend Art Markers Set of 120.
-The wide selection of colours featured is suitable for creating any creepy character imaginable!
+The wide selection of colors featured is suitable for creating any creepy character imaginable!
 Draw everything from witches to zombies, and everything in between with our EverBlend Art Markers Set of 120.
 Be sure to check back for even more how-to blogs and YouTube videos exploring all of the ways you can express yourself with our Premium EverBlend Art Markers!